-Though you may not always feel your braces actively moving your teeth to achieve your desired smile, they are.
+Though you may not always feel your Auburn braces actively moving your teeth to achieve your desired smile, they are.
 When a part of your braces is disconnected, that means that your smile is not being corrected in the way that your orthodontist intends.
-The sooner you contact your orthodontist and he or she is able to correct the problem, the better.
+The sooner you contact your orthodontist and he or she can correct the problem, the better.

 Dr. Sprayberry of Sprayberry Orthodontics has been helping Auburn and Opelika residents achieve their dream smile for years.
 He and his team have the orthodontic knowledge and experience necessary to help you do the same.

-Contact Sprayberry Orthodontics today to discuss beginning orthodontic treatment with braces!
+Contact us at Sprayberry Orthodontics today to discuss beginning orthodontic treatment with braces!